GodotMisogi/johnny/content/post/roots-of-unity/index.md

 + A conjecture based on trial and error is:
     $$ \prod\_{k=1}^{n-1}|z\_k - z\_0| = \prod\_{k=1}^{n-1}|1-z\_k| = n$$
-    This states that the product of the distances between each root from a selected root is equal to the number of roots.
+    This states that the product of the distances from a selected root to every other root is equal to the number of roots.
 To prove this, notice that:
     $$\sum^{n-1}\_{i = 0} z^i = \prod\_{k=1}^{n-1}(z-z\_k) = \frac{z^n - 1}{z-1}$$
     For the equalities to be sensible at $z=1$, one must perform analytic continuation:
     $$\sum^{n-1}\_{i = 0} 1^i = \prod\_{k=1}^{n-1}|1-z\_k| = \lim\_{z\rightarrow 1} \frac{z^n - 1}{z-1}$$
     The first equality proves the conjecture.
 The last equality is evaluated using L'Hôpital's rule, also proving the conjecture:
     $$ \lim\_{z\rightarrow 1} \frac{z^n - 1}{z-1} = \lim\_{z\rightarrow 1} nz^{n-1} = n $$